Laser Resurfacing Conveniently located to serve Pittsburgh and Pennsylvania

 Post Operative Care

 Protecting New Skin: The new skin surface will be covered with epithelium (new skin) within 7-9 days.
 Once the new surface is present, the ointments, etc. can be discontinued.
 The new surface is very thin and tender.
 Avoid injury and the sun.
 Apply sunscreen with an SPF (sun protection factor) of at least 15 if you plan to be outside at all.

 Position: Sleep on your back with your head elevated on a few pillows for the first few days if your face appears swollen.
 A pillow under your knees and arms may make you more comfortable.

 Drinking and Eating: If the skin around your mouth is swollen or tight, drink from a cup or a spoon.
 DO NOT USE STRAWS.

-Bathing and Showering: You should wash the treated area twice daily and remove all ointment and creams.
+Bathing and Showering: You should wash the treated area twice daily and remove all ointments and creams.
 Pat the area dry and reapply the medicated ointment prescribed.